IBIZZI-Khalid/E-Learning-Management-System-EDUTRACK/README.md

 Database Integration: Backed by MongoDB for storing user data, course content, progress metrics, and announcements.

 The system is built using JavaFX for the frontend and leverages MongoDB for data persistence, providing a scalable, intuitive platform for modern education needs.

+to start the app :
+C:\mongodb\bin>mongod --dbpath C:\mongodb\data\db

+and keep it running thats the server its self now

+for running the jfx :
+C:\Users\hp\YouTubeScraper> mvn javafx:run